Common Additives Used in Candle Making

 Do you need additives for every candle?

 No. If the wax, fragrance load, wick, and cooling routine are already stable, adding a modifier can create a new problem instead of solving one.
 Use additives when you can name the defect clearly and match it to one specific job.
+Keep the separate no-additives path in mind when the formula already works as mixed.

 What should you test again after changing an additive?

 Re-test wick size, flame shape, soot, mushrooming, melt pool depth, and surface finish.
 Even a small change in hardness or viscosity can change how the candle feeds the wick.
+Keep the re-test on wick behavior and burn results instead of stacking more additive changes at the same time.

 Are decorative add-ins the same as candle additives?

 No. Candle additives are formula modifiers used to change structure, finish, or stability inside the wax system.
 Decorative add-ins need their own safety review and should not be assumed safe just because a wax additive is safe.
+Treat decorative add-ins as a separate fire-safety path, not as part of the additive family map on this page.

 Recent Posts